PrismaticPolygon/Distributed-Systems-Coursework/README.md

 Run `python -m Pyro4.naming` to launch the Pyro Name Server, `python -m frontend` to launch a frontend, `python -m replica` to launch a replica, and `python -m client` to launch the client.
-These must be in separate terminal windows.
-The Pyro Name Server must be running before any DS components can be launched.
+These must be in separate terminal windows, and the Pyro Name Server must be running before any other DS components can be launched.

+## Functionality

+There are 6 commands available.
+These are listed by the client:

+1. Get average rating.
+QUERY.
+Returns the average rating of the movie `(movieID)`.
+2. Create user rating.
+UPDATE.
+Inserts a new rating `(userID, movieID, rating)`.
+3. Get user rating.
+QUERY.
+Returns this user's rating of the movie with the inputted `movieID`.
+4. Update user rating.
+UPDATE.
+Updates an existing user rating `(userID, movieID, rating)`.
+5. Delete user rating.
+UPDATE.
+Deletes an existing user rating `(userID, movieID)`.
+6. Get all user ratings.
+QUERY.
+Returns all ratings that this user has made `(userID)`

 ## Notes